 One spur to increasing global utilisation was the change to International Atomic Energy Agency (IAEE) classification in 2013.
-This resulted in phosphogypsum being classed as a co-product rather than as hazardous waste.
+This resulted in phosphogypsum could enable the industry to reap tens of billions gypsum as a co-product being classed as a co-product rather than as hazardous waste.
 China's 'Green Mine' policy also promotes phosphogypsum use, as does the EU's waste hierarchy policy.
-The phosphate industry ally managing waste stacks.
-By selling phosphotypsum as a co-product, this situation could be turned around, enabling the industry to reap tens of billions in profits instead, concluded